 Breaking free from addictive behavior is not an easy undertaking.
 When it comes to relapse prevention, many try repeatedly only to end up right back where they first left off.
 Some go on to have extended periods of abstinence and then end up lapsing or relapsing at some point.
 However, relapse prevention does not have to be a self-fulfilling prophecy.
-There are tools and techniques available to you that if used effectively, will reduce your likelihood of a slip.
+There are tools and techniques, such as HALT, available to you that if used effectively, will reduce your likelihood of a slip.
 The key to a successful recovery is being prepared.
 It is important to accept that at some point in your addiction recovery journey you will face challenging situations.

 Life has a way of tossing curve balls at us at lightning speed.
 Don’t get caught blindsided.
 Be prepared and ready to diffuse a situation and handle it with the grace and the calm that you have come to know in sobriety.
 When you engage in self-care and have body awareness, your mind and body are better prepared to handle these challenges with grace, dignity, and calm.
 Using the acronym HALT gives us a tool to help remind us of what our bodies and minds need to function optimally.

 HALT stands for Hungry, Angry, Lonely & Tired.
 Preventing and managing these four natural human conditions will help you go a long way in keeping your addictive behavior at bay.

 Hunger can be a physical or emotional need.
 Most of us understand that our bodies thrive and function at an optimal level when we nourish it with healthy, nutrient-rich food.
 Taking the time to prepare for meals and having the mindfulness to snack on healthy goodies is the best way to achieve optimal performance.
 However, sometimes when we HALT and assess our situation, we can describe a hunger for the less obvious, things such as affection, accomplishment, and understanding.